SMPyBandits/SMPyBandits/DoublingTrick.md

 # **Doubling Trick for Multi-Armed Bandits**
-I studied what Doubling Trick can and can't do to obtain efficient anytime version of non-anytime optimal Multi-Armed Bandits algorithms.
+I studied what Doubling Trick can and can't do for multi-armed bandits, to obtain efficient anytime version of non-anytime optimal Multi-Armed Bandits algorithms.

 - Remark: I wrote a small research article on that topic, it will be a better introduction as a small self-contained document to explain this idea and the algorithms.
-Reference: [[What the Doubling Trick Can or Can’t Do, Lilian Besson and Emilie Kaufmann, 2018]](https://hal.inria.fr/hal-XXX), to be presented soon.
+Reference: [[What the Doubling Trick Can or Can't Do for Multi-Armed Bandits, Lilian Besson and Emilie Kaufmann, 2018]](https://hal.inria.fr/hal-XXX), to be presented soon.

 ----